pani3610/obs-parody-ticker/issues.md

     ```
     + The headline reduce function was running one loop less than safely required.
 Happened because of difference of 1 between traditional index of list and headline count.
     + Function modified from binary search to proportional search
++ [ ] Update text container and image container in parallel.